sagemath/cypari2/README.rst

     $ pip install cypari2 [--user]

 (the optional option *--user* allows to install cypari2 for a single user and avoids using pip with administrator rights).

-Depending on your operating system the pip command might also be called pip3.
+`pip` builds the package using build isolation.
+All Python build dependencies of the package, declared in pyproject.toml, are automatically installed in a temporary virtual environment.

-If you want to try the development version use
+If you want to try the development version, use

 ::